MicroEJ/docs/KernelDeveloperGuide/overview.rst

 -  Integrating the Kernel Application with a Platform to produce a Multi-Sandbox Firmware and Virtual Device

--  Defining a list of APIs that will be exposed to applications
+-  :ref:`Defining the set of APIs <define_apis>` that will be exposed to Applications, optionally by maintaining a custom :ref:`Runtime Environment <runtime_environment>`

 -  Managing lifecycles of applications (deciding when to install, start, stop and uninstall them)